jeyakatsa/ethereum-smart-contract-java-abstraction/r&d-files/Java-Compiler-R&D.md

   return sources;
 }
 ```
+**The Process:**

+The path.resolve() method is used to resolve a sequence of path-segments to an absolute path.
+It works by processing the sequence of paths from right to left, prepending each of the paths until the absolute path is created.
+The resulting path is normalized and trailing slashes are removed as required.
+If no path segments are given as parameters, then the absolute path of the current working directory is used.
+Syntax:

+path.resolve( [...paths] )
+Parameters: This function accepts one parameter as mentioned above and described below:

+paths: It is a series of file paths that would be resolved together to form an absolute path.
+It throws a TypeError if this parameter is not a string value.
+Return Value: It returns a string with absolute path.

 4. Compile the contracts and write the output to a file.

 #### Step 1 - Create the build/ folder